Oil set for third week of gains on vaccine hopes

-LONDON (Reuters) - Oil prices firmed on Friday, and were on track for a third consecutive weekly rise, buoyed by successful COVID-19 vaccine trials, while renewed lockdowns in several countries to limit the spread of the virus capped gains.
+NEW YORK (Reuters) - Oil prices edged higher on Friday, on track for a third consecutive weekly rise, buoyed by successful COVID-19 vaccine trials, while renewed lockdowns in several countries to limit the spread of the coronavirus capped gains.

-Prospects for effective COVID-19 vaccines and hopes OPEC and its allies will keep production in check have bolstered oil markets this week.

-The more active U.S. West Texas Intermediate (WTI) January crude contract gained 17 cents, or 0.4%, to $42.07 a barrel.
-The WTI contract for December, which expires on Friday, was up 2 cents at $41.76.
+The more active U.S. West Texas Intermediate (WTI) January crude contract gained 19 cents to $42.09 a barrel.
+The WTI contract for December, which expires on Friday, was up 14 cents to $41.88 a barrel.

 Both benchmarks are up more than 4% so far this week.

-“Concerns about demand, which have been weighing on prices since the spring, are now giving way to hopes of economic recovery, thanks in part to the imminent rollout of vaccines ...”
-Commerzbank said.
+Prospects for effective COVID-19 vaccines have bolstered oil markets this week.
+Pfizer Inc said it will apply to U.S. health regulators on Friday for emergency use authoritization of its vaccine, the first such application in a major step toward providing protection against the new coronavirus.

+“Despite the fact that in reality it will take time for a global vaccine campaign to be implemented, time during which oil demand will suffer, positive news are breaking daily about the vaccine deliveries,” said Bjornar Tonhaugen, Rystad Energy’s head of oil markets.

-Prices also found support from expectations the Organization of the Petroleum Exporting Countries (OPEC), Russia and other producers - a group known as OPEC+ - will delay a planned production increase.
+Also boosting sentiment was hope that the Organization of the Petroleum Exporting Countries (OPEC), Russia and other producers will keep crude output in check.
+The group, known as OPEC+, were expected to delay a planned production increase.

-“An assumed roll-over of current cuts by OPEC+ to Q1 2021 is probably in today’s price of $44/barrel,” Nordic bank SEB said.
+“An assumed roll-over of current cuts by OPEC+ to Q1 2021 is probably in today’s price of $44 per barrel,” Nordic bank SEB said.

+Still, smaller Russian oil companies are planning to pump more crude this year despite the output deal as they have little leeway in managing the production of start-up fields, a group representing the producers said.

 Oil prices were getting some support from signs of movement on a stimulus deal in Washington after U.S. Senate Republican Majority Leader Mitch McConnell agreed to resume discussions on providing more COVID-19 relief as cases surge across the United States.